Kyriosity/read-write/README+/software/README+/dev-docu.md

 + worthy tricks that harm readability,
 + code snippets in documentation,
 + domain-explaining quotes from sources like a wiki,
-+ notes, which will be transformed to tasks (better automatically on submit).
++ notes, to be transformed into board tasks (better automatically on submission).

-Comments may contain text fragments, which will be compiled into documentation along with the application build (and directly refer to the code and serve as the help).
-This good idea requires much phantasy and stumbles on realization and maintenance.
+Comments may contain temporary text fragments, which will be compiled later into design documentation (and thus directly refer to the implementation).
+The automation of this idea requires much phantasy and stumbles on extra efforts and maintenance.

-## Documenting the design - on
+## Design papers - you DO need

 ### Diagrams and presentations